Circus Games Mosaic: Discovery

-It is still unknown what delayed the movement of the mosaic, a possible cause was the technical difficulties of the transfer.
-Artaud gives no explanation other than bad political circumstances.
-One known technique at that time, that moves Schneyder of a mosaic, if the cement is healthy, which seemed not to be the case since it has been altered by moisture.
-It was not until the process Belloni for the Lyons mosaic, starting with that of "Circus Games" could be moved.
-It will then be the turn of the mosaic "Cassaire" and the so-called "Michoud".
-Belloni, Director of the royal manufactory of mosaics Paris invented a method to move the tiles.
-The Comte de Fargues, Mayor of Lyon, teaches a method exists and tells the City Council that Mr. Belloni agrees to come to Lyon to transport the mosaic Palais Saint-Pierre for the sum of 6,000 francs.
-Parisian mosaic arrived in Lyon in early October 1818 and the work of displacement took place from October 8 to November 3.
-It takes eight months of work to restore the pavement in the workshop Belloni invites competent to check the parts of the mosaic before the removal person.
-This is done by the company and Company Widow Souplet.
-The museum will host Saint Peter mosaic on the floor of the Hall of Antiques while the inventory of 1833 falls in the Cabinet des Antiques, room at the southeast corner of the museum.
-The mosaic will eventually filed in December 1819 and January 1820.
-In 1835, Artaud says that the total cost of restoration and displacement reaches about 23,000 francs, far from the 6,000 francs that the council had agreed in 1817.
+It is unknown what delayed the subsequent movement of the mosaic, although a possible cause was the technical difficulties of such a transfer.
+Francois Artaud gives no explanation other than bad political circumstances.
+One known technique at that time for moving a mosaic could only be used if the cement was healthy, which seemed not to be the case with the Circus Games Mosaic since it had been damaged by moisture.
+It was not until Francesco Bellono, the director of the Imperial School of Mosaics in Paris invented a method to move the tiles of a mosaic that the Circus Games could be moved using the Bellono process, to be followed by the mosaic "Cassaire" and the so-called "Michoud".
+The Mayor of Lyon, Comte de Fargues, learned that such a method existed and was able to tell the City Council that M. Bellono had agreed to come to Lyon to transport the mosaic to the Palais St-Pierre in the Museum of Fine Arts of Lyon for the sum of 6,000 francs.

+The Parisian mosaic expert arrived in Lyon in early October 1818 and the work of moving the mosaic took place from 8 October to 3 November, with Bellono inviting the Company Widow Souplet to supply a competent person to check the mosaic before the removal commenced.
+This was done, and after eight months of restoration by Bellono's workshop, the mosaic was finally documented in December 1819 and January 1820 as residing on the floor of the Hall of Antiques in the Museum of Fine Arts of Lyon, a room at the south-east corner of the museum.
+The museum's inventory of 1833 listed the mosaic as still in the Hall of Antiques, and in 1835 director Artaud noted that the total cost of restoration and relocation of the mosaic had eventually reached about 23,000 francs, far from the 6,000 francs that the council had agreed to in 1817.

-In 1863, the movement of the mosaic is decided during the expansion of the museum on the current street Édouard-Herriot.
-The new location is chosen room antique casts, the first floor of the east wing.
-On March 20, 1870, the prefect decided to entrust a new restoration of the mosaic (as well as so-called "Children's Games") to Mora mosaic father and son.
-Mosaic circus games then joined the mosaic Cucherat or "Fish", present in the room antique casts since 1845.
-In 1921, during the drafting of the Revue du Lyonnais, the mosaic is still based in the same room at the Gallo-Roman Museum in Fourvière.
+During the expansion of the museum on the current Rue Édouard-Herriot in 1863, the mosaic was moved to the Room for Antique Casts, on the first floor of the east wing.
+On 20 March 1870, the prefect of Lyon decided to entrust a new restoration of the mosaic (as well as another mosaic named "Children's Games") to the father and son team of Mora Mosaic.
+After restoration the Circus Games Mosaic then joined the "Mosaic Cucherat" in the Room of Antique Casts where the latter mosaic had been on display since 1845.
+In 1921, during the drafting of the Revue du Lyonnais, the Circus Games Mosaic was still listed as being in the same room at the Museum of Fine Arts of Lyon in Fouviere.

-In 1975, the mosaic moved into the current museum.
+In 1975, the mosaic was moved into the current museum, the Gallo-Roman Museum of Lyon.